How to Book a Baptism

 A family’s first encounter with Holy Trinity is often through Baptism and we may be able to help you with this.
 When a child is born, it is a time for great celebration, and what follows on in church terms, should also be a joyful time.
 After a child is born, many parents would like to ‘do something’ to mark this wonderful event.
 Here at Holy Trinity, we suggest two alternatives

 *You may like to bring your child for baptism.
-This will involve one of the clergy team visiting you and going through the service with you, for as parents, you will have to make promises about bringing up your child to be a Christian.
+This will involve meeting with one of the clergy team and going through the service with you, for as parents, you will have to make promises about bringing up your child to be a Christian.

 The service uses the picture of a journey of which baptism is the starting point – rather like a pilgrimage.
 It isn’t a journey that children make alone, but one where they are surrounded by the love and care of parents and godparents, family and friends.
 In the service you will be reminded that children, if they are learn about God will need to ask questions themselves and will also be blessed by your prayers for them as they grow.
 The service doesn’t demand, but does ask you to bring your child up within the Christian faith.
 We try and support you by our prayers, our welcome when you come to church and also with our Totspace at the back of church.your family.